Skip to content

 Section titled “How to use the Report Custom Query Builder?”

-This builder allows you to create complex queries to filter and aggregate data for your reports.
-To access use the configuration button (gear icon) on the top right corner of each section.
-On the Custom Query section of the configuration, allows you to write custom queries using a simple and intuitive interface.
+This builder allows you to create complex queries to filter, group, and aggregate data for your reports.
+To access it, use the configuration button (gear icon) in the top right corner of each section.

-• Select a main data source for the query, it needs to be an entity available in the application.
+Select a main data source for the query.
+It must be an entity available in the application.

 • Type of join: Inner, Left, Right